atreyasha/spp-explainability/docs/develop.md

-    2.  **TODO** read more into these tasks and find one that has potential for interpretability -\> likely reduce task to binary case for easier processing
+    2.  **TODO** read more into these tasks and find one that has potential for interpretability -\> likely reduce task to binary case for easier processing (eg. entailment)

-2. Code and documentation
+2. Clean-code and documentation

     1.  **TODO** start populating repository with hooks, data downloads, documentation and models